mewo2/medley/README.md

 Error in mean((true - pred)^2) : object 'p' not found
 ```

-The problem is in `medley.prune` function.
+The problem was in `predict.medley` function.

 **`R.version`**
 ```